Car overheats when AC is on — causes and fixes

 Stiff compressor clutch

 Not only does the compressor clutch connect the compressor to the engine pulley with a serpentine belt, it also keeps the compressor active.
 If the clutch is damaged or becomes stiff, the compressor will not be able to receive engine power and may cease from working correctly.
 Since the AC clutch is a separate unit, you may want to replace the clutch alone and save some cash or replace the whole compressor.
+If the A/C clutch isn’t engaging, the compressor won’t be able to do its job.

 Tripping circuit breaker